Small Business Saturday is a good thing. But this year, and all subsequent ones, let’s celebrate a season of small, a season of local.

 - post stories of local business people showing their struggles and their brave/fighting spirits (think of the Modelo beer commercials).

-- create testimonials from people who owe what they have to small businesses such as the Little League team who went to Cooperstown last summer because of a generous donation from one of the local businesses.
+- create testimonials from people who owe what they have to small businesses such as the Little League team that went to Cooperstown last summer because of a generous donation from one of the local businesses.

 - produce a shop local video highlighting several businesses.